RafaelOkabe/rafaflix/README.md

 Rafaflix is a project created based on the netflix platform.
 In order to train tools like React and React Native.
 <br/>
-Created on week of **Imersão React** da Alura Cursos.
+Created on week of **Imersão React** of Alura Cursos.
 With a lof ot knowledge and experiences

 ## :electric_plug: Technology